Top 10 Economic Predictions for the Next 10 Years

 In just a few months, the COVID-19 pandemic decimated the U.S. economy.
 In the first quarter of 2020, growth declined by 5%.
-In the second quarter, it plummeted by 31.7%.
-In April, retail sales plummeted 16.4% as governors closed nonessential businesses.
+In the second quarter, it plummeted by 31.4%, but then it rebounded in the third quarter to 33.1%.
+In April, during the height of the pandemic, retail sales plummeted 16.4% as governors closed nonessential businesses.
 Furloughed workers sent the number of unemployed to 23 million that month.
-As of August, the number of unemployed declined to a still-horrendous 13.6 million.
+By October, the number of unemployed declined to a still-horrendous 11.1 million.

 The Congressional Budget Office (CBO) predicts a modified U-shaped recovery.

 The Congressional Budget Office (CBO) predicted the third-quarter data would improve, but not enough to make up for earlier losses.
 The economy won't return to its pre-pandemic level until the middle of 2022, the agency forecasts.
 Unfortunately, the CBO was right.
 For example, the GDP rate for the third quarter of 2020 was 33.1%, but it still was not enough to recover the prior decline in Q2.

 On Oct.
 1, 2020, the U.S. debt exceeded $27 trillion.
 The COVID-19 pandemic added to the debt with the CARES Act and lower tax revenues.
 The U.S. debt-to-gross domestic product ratio rose to 127% by the end of Q3—that's much higher than the 77% tipping point recommended by the International Monetary Fund.

 The debt level is not sustainable if interest rates were to rise.

 Higher interest rates would increase the interest payments on the debt.
 That's unlikely as long as the U.S. economy remains in recession.
 The Federal Reserve will keep interest rates low to spur growth.